Conduct Review Process

 The university administers the Conduct Review Process in good faith, making every reasonable effort to be fair to all involved.
 Students have the right to participate in the Conduct Review Process without having past student conduct violations discussed or used when a decision of responsibility is being made concerning a current alleged violation; however, past violations may be considered when determining a sanction for an individual found to be responsible for a violation of the Student Code of Conduct.
 All students have the obligation to participate in the Conduct Review Process, as a witness or otherwise, when asked by a university representative.

-Student Conduct generally follows the procedures under JWU Communications with Students whenever contact with students is necessary.
+Community Standards and Conduct generally follows the procedures under JWU Communications with Students whenever contact with students is necessary.

 The university’s Conduct Review Process does not serve as an extension of or replacement for the local, state or federal civil or criminal court system.
 In addition, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the Conduct Review Process for the same violation.